spf13/spf13-vim/README.markdown

 together and have optimal configuration.

-The default plugin bundles are listed in the following line, which if you want to customize, simply copy and place at the top of your .vimrc.bundles.local file.
+The default plugin bundles are listed in the following line, which if you want to customize, simply double click, copy and paste at the top of your .vimrc.bundles.local file.

 ```vim